eclipse-langium/langium-website/hugo/content/tutorials/generation_in_the_web.md

 It is also easy to imagine how one could extend their generator to produce their own functionality, besides drawing.
 It's even possible to imagine that you might have multiple generator targets, as there is no requirement to have a single generator output form like we've done in these tutorials.
 You could add as many different outputs forms as you need for each specific target, and even share some functionality between generators.

-We hope that these tutorials have given you a practical demonstration of how to construct a language in Langium, and faciliated further exploration into more advanced topics & customizations.
+We hope that these tutorials have given you a practical demonstration of how to construct a language in Langium, and facilitated further exploration into more advanced topics & customizations.
 If you're interested about learning more about Langium, you can continue through our other tutorials, reach out to us via discussions on Github, or continue working on your Langium-based language.